+They say when you first start fly fishing, just catching a fish on fly is the goal.
+After that, it’s all about how many fish you can catch.
+The next stage is then challenging yourself in the pursuit of big fish.
 If you dream about catching big brown trout or trophy rainbows, stop dreaming and make it a reality!
 Luck may see you land occasional big fish, doing it consistently takes skill.
-It is no coincidence that 90% of big fish are caught by 10% of anglers!
-Here you will learn skills and techniques to help you consistently catch truly trophy trout like this.
+It is no coincidence that 90% of big fish are caught by 10% of anglers focused on pursuing them!

 The first rule in pursuing big trout is your own mindset.
-You won’t catch as many fish and some days you will go blank simply because targeting big fish means ignoring the smaller trout.
+You won’t catch as many fish and some days you will go blank, simply because targeting big fish, means ignoring the smaller trout.
 Secondly, decide what your target size is.
 Size is relative to waters and species you are fishing.
 Having decided this, you then need to regularly fish waters which produce fish of this size.
-It sounds obvious I know, however one of the greatest barriers to anglers not catching big trout is simply fishing regular waters hoping for a small miracle.
+It sounds obvious, however one of the greatest barriers to anglers not catching big trout, is fishing where their target fish does not exist.
 Turn the odds in your favour and select venues carefully.

 Where to Find Big Trout